PrashantSharmaIt/To--Do-List/README.md

 JavaScript

 # Installation and Usage
 1. Clone the repository.
    git clone <repository-url>
-2.Navigate into the project directory. cd To-Do-List
+2.Navigate into the project directory.
+   cd To-Do-List
-3.Install dependencies using npm. npm install
+3.Install dependencies using npm.
+   npm install
-4.Start the development server. npm run dev
+4.Start the development server.
+   npm run dev

 5.ccess the app in your browser at http://localhost:5173.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh